kehantan/labbook/docs/assays/mtt.rst

 MTT assay
 =========

-* General protocol for MTT with Vero cells: :cite:`guillen2022effect,marin2021curcumin`.
+* General protocol for MTT with Vero cells: :cite:`guillen2022effect,marin2021curcumin`
-* MTT assay is a very common assay, you can find a lot of published articles that optimised MTT assays for different purposes.
-* You don't have to strictly follow the parameters in this protocol.
-The parameters used in this protocol are the ones that is good enough for my experiments.
-But the general idea is similar for all cell lines.
-If you are using other cell lines, refer to other sources for specific parameters.
-* Some important parameters to take note of including:
+* Some important parameters to find out before MTT:

     * Number of cells to seed in each well
     * the amount/concentration of reagent to use (PBS, trypsin, DMEM, DMSO, MTT, etc.)
     * time of incubation (12, 24, 36, 48 hrs, etc.)

-* See visual guide `here <https://docs.google.com/presentation/d/1bVLtRDbeNUYgCIJIff3_kx7cVitiwAFbNoAo2k-QTZA/edit?usp=sharing>`_.
+* See visual guide `here <https://docs.google.com/presentation/d/1bVLtRDbeNUYgCIJIff3_kx7cVitiwAFbNoAo2k-QTZA/edit?usp=sharing>`_

 Planning
 --------

-Before we actually start the procedure, we need to calculate **number of cells needed** and **amount of media needed** to use for one 96 well plate, with each well contains 100 uL of mixture that contains complete DMEM + number of cells we want for each well.
-From the **number of cells needed** and **amount of media needed**, we can calculate the **concentration of cells needed**.
+Before starting, need to calculate

+    * number of cells needed and amount of media needed for one 96 well plate
+    * Each well contains 100 uL of mixture of complete DMEM + number of cells required for each well

 *Number of cells needed*

 Assume for 1 compound, we are testing

     * 8 different concentrations (including negative control) on the cells
-    * 5 wells for each concentration (supposedly we only need 3 for technical replicates, but extra wells were included to compensate for possibly outliers or errors)
+    * 5 wells for each concentration (supposedly only needed 3 wells for technical replicates, but extra wells were included to compensate for possibly outliers or errors)
     * 5,000 cells in each well

 then: